A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Methodology

-The simulations have demonstrated good agreement with available model predictions and observations of the cosmic star-formation-rate/stellar-mass density evolution and with important scaling relations (i.e., the main sequence of star-forming galaxies, the stellar-to-halo mass relation and the dust-to-stellar mass relation), including early JWST data \citep{DiCesare_2023}.
-They have also been employed to investigate C envelopes around merging galaxies as a possible origin of the [CII]158~$\mu$m emission in the circum-galactic medium surrounding individual, resolved galaxies, observed by the ALPINE\footnote{ALMA Large Program to Investigate [CII] at Early Times Survey \citep[\url{http://alpine.ipac.caltech.edu/}]{LeFevre_2020, Faisst_2020, Bethermin_2020}.} survey at $z \sim 4.5$ \citep{DiCesare_2024}.
+The simulations have demonstrated good agreement with available model predictions and observations of the cosmic star-formation-rate/stellar-mass density evolution and with important scaling relations (i.e., the main sequence of star-forming galaxies, the stellar-to-halo mass relation and the dust-to-stellar mass relation), including early JWST data \citep{DiCesare_2023}; we emphasize here that our model is not calibrated on any particular observational set or survey.
+The simulations have also been employed to investigate C envelopes around merging galaxies as a possible origin of the [CII]158~$\mu$m emission in the circum-galactic medium surrounding individual, resolved galaxies, observed by the ALPINE\footnote{ALMA Large Program to Investigate [CII] at Early Times Survey \citep[\url{http://alpine.ipac.caltech.edu/}]{LeFevre_2020, Faisst_2020, Bethermin_2020}.} survey at $z \sim 4.5$ \citep{DiCesare_2024}.
 Most notably, they are the largest simulated volumes currently available that include a model for Pop\ III stars, making them a powerful tool to understand the statistics of Pop\ III star formation across cosmic time \citep{Venditti_2023, Venditti_2024}.
-However, we emphasize that the limited mass resolution, together with the lack of a proper treatment of radiative feedback\footnote{The simulations model a homogeneous UV background as in \citet{Haardt_Madau_1996}.
-However, this does not produce feedback on cosmic star formation at $z > 6$.}, allows us to provide reliable results only for halos with a stellar mass\footnote{Corresponding to a number of stellar particles $\gtrsim 20$.} of $\mathrm{log} (M_\star/ \si{M_\odot}) \gtrsim 7.5$ at $6 \lesssim z \lesssim 10$; note that all Pop\ III stars in this mass regime at the considered redshifts are found to be coexisting with Pop\ II stellar components in our simulations \citep{Venditti_2023}.
+However, we emphasize that the limited mass resolution, together with the lack of a proper treatment of radiative feedback\footnote{The simulations only include a homogeneous UV background as in \citet{Haardt_Madau_1996} at $z < 6$, hence neglecting the effect of radiative feedback on cosmic star formation at higher redshifts.
+See appendix~A of \citet{Venditti_2023} for a discussion of the impact of neglecting UV and LW feedback on the overall Pop\ III star formation history, in the considered redshift range and at the considered resolution.}, allows us to provide reliable results only for haloes with a stellar mass\footnote{Corresponding to a number of stellar particles $\gtrsim 20$.} of $\mathrm{log} (M_\star/ \si{M_\odot}) \gtrsim 7.5$ at $6 \lesssim z \lesssim 10$; note that all Pop\ III stars in this mass regime at the considered redshifts are found to be coexisting with Pop\ II stellar components in our simulations \citep{Venditti_2023}.
 We also currently do not include a model for metal mixing and turbulent metal diffusion below our gas mass resolution \citep[as e.g. in][]{Sarmento_2016, Sarmento_2017, Sarmento_2018, Sarmento_Scannapieco_2022}.
 We refer the reader to \citet{Venditti_2023, Venditti_2024} for a thorough discussion of these limitations for Pop\ III studies.